 Biochemical analysis

-Immunological research
+Immunological study

 Table: Changes in blood tests for glomerulonephritis